Jesus Christ, Movie Star: A Stay-Home Film Series

 * How are his enemies depicted?
 (Anti-Semitism?)

-* What does this depiction say about our own relationship to the divine?
+* What do these depictions say about our own relationship to the divine?
 To others?
 To ourselves?

-* What’s your answer to: “Who do you say that I am?”
+* What’s your answer to: “Who do you say/see that I am?”

 FEB 18: The Greatest Story Ever Told (1965)